jimbot9k/customer-purchase-data-etl/README.md

 - Look into worker nodes and productionising this setup
 - Fix the issues I had with S3/Azure-Blob-Storage and LF ended CSVs
 - Testing scripts
+- Observability and alerts on ETL runs (especially failures)

+## Alternative Designs
+- Use other ETL tools (ADF, nifi, orchestrators like airflow or dagster)
+  - I have a preference for open source
+- Custom Java ingestor
+  - Would most likely be a slow development time whenever changes are needed compared to CloverDX
+  - More easily understood and controllable
+- One-off python scripts
+  - not scalable
+    - well, not without airflow or something

 ## Design